Buffett, Brazil's 3G team up for $23 billion Heinz buyout

 Lazard served as lead financial adviser.
 J.P.
 Morgan and Wells Fargo also served as financial advisers to the investment consortium.
 Kirkland & Ellis LLP was legal adviser to 3G Capital, and Munger, Tolles & Olson LLP was legal adviser to Berkshire Hathaway.

-(Additional reporting by Olivia Oran and IFR's Stephen Carter in New York and Drew Singer in Pittsburgh; Editing by Maureen Bavdek and Leslie Gevirtz)
+(Additional reporting by Olivia Oran in New York; Editing by Maureen Bavdek and Leslie Gevirtz)